ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md.txt

 Note that  'filebeat-playbook.yml & metricbeat-playbook.yml' will only configue the servers whose IPs' are listed under [webservers] in the '/etc/ansible/hosts' file.
 Also note that the `install_elk.yml` play will only configure the servers whose IPs' are listed under [elkservers] in the '/etc/ansible/hosts' file.

-After configuring the play file of a given playbook, run: 'ansible-playbook [name-of-play].yml' to ensure a successfull output.
+After configuring the play file of a given playbook, run: 'ansible-playbook [name-of-play].yml' to ensure a successful output.
 You may need to troubleshoot for errors.